 This opens the possibility that

-The bunch of particles the BB consists of, very well might have been identical quarks only (1.4)
+The bunch of particles the BB consists of, very well might have been identical quarks only, all on the same place (1.4)

 If so, then immediately after the BB the particles must obey the Pauli exclusion principle, the demand for fermions that says